 Cooking With Coconut Flour: The Dos And Don’ts

-Do use coconut flour in dishes that can benefit from its flavor or where you will be able to hide it.
+Do use coconut flour in dishes that can benefit from its flavor.

 Do add extra moisture when you are baking with coconut flour.